AI-1 and AI-2 systems project

 You might also find references to “Projekt zur Künstlichen Intelligenz (P KI)”.
 Despite the similar names, they are very different: The systems project (as described on this page) is organized more like a course, parallel to the AI lecture, and every student will work on the same set of problems.
 “P KI”, on the other hand, is an individual research project with the kwarc group.
 In the AI Master you need two projects, so you could even take both (then taking the systems project first is probably a good idea).

 If you have any questions, feel free to send an email to

 "jan frederik schaefer".replace(' ', '.') + "@fau.de".
+Note that sending an email will not get you accepted into the project faster.
 You can also join our public AISysProj matrix room.
 Matrix is a communications platform that is supported by FAU.
 We will use it to communicate during the AI systems project.
 You can find instructions for joining Matrix at FAU here (only in German, unfortunately).